 |The final stage is profound hypothermia|

 At a core temperature of around 28°C (82.4°F) heartbeat irregularities may occur - called cardiac arrhythmias - this can lead to an uncoordinated twitching of the heart muscle preventing it from pumping blood properly and so resulting in death.
-Even if this does not happen, the heart will stop beating completely at around 20°C (64.8°F) and causes death.
+Even if this does not happen, the heart will stop beating completely at around 20°C (64.8°F) causing death.

 Reports of people who have died or come close to death with hypothermia describe them as becoming colder and increasingly numb, then drifting slowly off into oblivion.
 Some are described as having hallucinations before becoming unconscious, others of becoming "giggly" and regressing to a child-like state.